UTS-eResearch/ro-crate-excel/README.md

     - else prepend `#` to the `@id`
   -  for each value of a property that starts and ends with double quotes:
     -  If the value matches a known @id then add a reference `{"@id": "#someid"}`
-    -  else if the value (without quotes) matches a known name add a regference to the item with that name
+    -  else if the value (without quotes) matches a known name add a reference to the item with that name
     -  else if the value (without quotes) does not start with `#` prepend `#` and see if it matches a known `@id` - if it does add it as a reference